Aleister Crowley: Mexico, India, Paris, and marriage: 1900–1903

 In 1900, Crowley travelled to Mexico via the United States, settling in Mexico City and starting a relationship with a local woman.
 Developing a love of the country, he continued experimenting with ceremonial magic, working with John Dee's Enochian invocations.
-He later claimed to have been initiated into Freemasonry while there, and he wrote a play based on Richard Wagner's Tannhäuser as well as a series of poems, published as Oracles (1905).
+He later said he had been initiated into Freemasonry while there, and he wrote a play based on Richard Wagner's opera Tannhäuser as well as a series of poems published as Oracles (1905).
 Eckenstein joined him later in 1900, and together they climbed several mountains, including Iztaccihuatl, Popocatepetl, and Colima, the latter of which they had to abandon owing to a volcanic eruption.
 Leaving Mexico, Crowley headed to San Francisco before sailing for Hawaii aboard the Nippon Maru.
-On the ship, he had a brief affair with a married woman named Mary Alice Rogers; saying he had fallen in love with her, he wrote a series of poems about the romance, published as Alice: An Adultery (1903).
+On the ship, he had a brief affair with a married woman named Mary Alice Rogers; saying he fell in love with her, he wrote a series of poems about the romance, published as Alice: An Adultery (1903).

 Briefly stopping in Japan and Hong Kong, Crowley reached Ceylon, where he met with Allan Bennett, who was there studying Shaivism.
 The pair spent some time in Kandy before Bennett decided to become a Buddhist monk in the Theravada tradition, travelling to Burma to do so.
-Crowley decided to tour India, devoting himself to the Hindu practice of Rāja yoga, from which he claimed to have achieved the spiritual state of dhyana.
+Crowley decided to tour India, devoting himself to the Hindu practice of Rāja yoga, by which means he believed he had achieved the spiritual state of dhyana.
 He spent much of this time studying at the Meenakshi Temple in Madura.
 At this time he also wrote poetry which was published as The Sword of Song (1904).
 He contracted malaria, and had to recuperate from the disease in Calcutta and Rangoon.
 In 1902, he was joined in India by Eckenstein and several other mountaineers: Guy Knowles, H. Pfannl, V. Wesseley, and Jules Jacot-Guillarmod.
-Together, the Eckenstein-Crowley expedition attempted K2, which had never been climbed.
+Together, the Eckenstein-Crowley expedition attempted K2, which was never climbed before.
 On the journey, Crowley was afflicted with influenza, malaria, and snow blindness, and other expedition members were also struck with illness.
 They reached an altitude of 20000 ft before turning back.